Binning is Sinning: Redemption for Hubble Diagram using Photometrically Classified Type Ia Supernovae: Review of SALT2 and BBC

 The BBC fit determines $\alpha$, $\beta$, $\gamma$, $\Mz$, and an intrinsic scatter term ($\sigint$) added to the distance uncertainties (\S\ref{sec:unbin}) that results in a reduced $\chi^2$ of one.
 The final binned HD is obtained as follows.
 First, each binned redshift ($\zbin$) is computed from

 where $\mu^{-1}$ is an inverse-distance function that numerically determines redshift from the weighted average of $\muref$ in redshift bin $\zeta$.
 The weight for each event is $\sigmu^{-2}$.
-Next, the BBC-fitted distance in each redsfhit bin ($\mubin$) is
+Next, the BBC-fitted distance in each redshift bin ($\mubin$) is

 and the collection of $\{\zbin, \mubin\}$ is the binned HD corrected for selection effects and contamination.
 The uncertainty on $\mubin$ is the BBC-fitted uncertainty for $\Mz$.
 If a different choice of $\C$ is used for $\muref$, the fitted $\Mz$ will change but the $\mubin$ remain the same.
 For \specy\ confirmed samples with all ${\PIa}_{,i}=1$, the unbinned HD is the collection of $\{z_i, \mu_i\}$ where the $\mu_i$ are computed from Eq.~\ref{eq:mu} using the BBC-fitted parameters and each distance uncertainty ($\sigmui$) is computed from Eq.~3 in KS17.
 This procedure is an approximation that we rigorously test (\S\ref{subsec:Cref}) with high-statistics simulations.